fedi-e2ee/public-key-directory-specification/Specification.md

 Directory server.

 Each protocol message will be a UTF-8 encoded JSON string.
 Dictionary keys **MUST** be unique within the same level.
 Dictionary keys **SHOULD** be sorted.
-Participants **MAY** use whitespace, but it is not required.
+Participants **MAY** use whitespace, but it is not required or recommended.

-Each protocol message will consist of the same structure:
+Most protocol messages will consist of the same structure.
+Each Protocol Message is formally defined in subsequent subsections of this document:

 ```json5
 {